Dan Wagner

 Saltpetre Cave Nature Preserve

-A hidden gem and far less frequented spot in the area is Saltpetre Cave State Nature Preserve, located just ten minutes north of Hocking Hills State Park near Conkle's Hollow State Nature Preserve.
-The tiny 14 acre preserve features large recessed sandstone caves, one up to 148' deep with 8' ceilings and 125' opening.
-Another includes a natural arch with an opening of more than 100'.
-In all, there are four caves and can be reached by an established trail.
-The area is also home to the largest population of hemlocks anywhere in the state.
-A free permit is required to park and enter the preserve, and applying for one can be found on the Ohio Department of Natural Resources website.
-Once your permit is approved, directions, preserve rules, and a map will be emailed to you.
-We asked if we could share the area map we received and the ODNR asked that we not since permits are required.
-There's a high likelihood that you'll have the place to yourself like we did.
-Bring a headlamp or flashlight no matter what time you make the trek.
+A hidden gem and less-frequented spot in the area is Saltpetre Cave State Nature Preserve, located just ten minutes north of Hocking Hills State Park, near Conkle's Hollow State Nature Preserve.
+This small 14-acre preserve boasts large recessed sandstone caves, with one reaching up to 148 feet in depth, featuring 8-foot ceilings and a 125-foot opening.
+Another cave includes a natural arch with an opening of more than 100 feet.
+In total, there are four caves accessible via an established trail.
+The area is also home to the state's largest population of hemlocks.
+A free permit is required for parking and entry, and the application can be found on the Ohio Department of Natural Resources website.
+Once your permit is approved, you'll receive emailed directions, preserve rules, and a map.
+Although the ODNR requested not to share the area map due to permit requirements, there's a high likelihood that you'll have the place to yourself.
+Bring a headlamp or flashlight regardless of the time you embark on the trek.